Last updated on May 31, 2026

 Charix, the Raging Isle

-Our undisputed toughness leader is Charix, the Raging Isle.
-As a blocker, it holds the fort surprisingly well, and no one attacks into it safely because of the 3-mana threat of activation.
-Besides, as a commander, you have access to cards that let it go unblocked and switch its power and toughness, with a little pump.
-Or include this in your “defenders/toughness matters” deck.
+Undisputed for almost five years, Charix, the Raging Isle holds the fort as a blocker, and no one attacks into it safely because of the 3-mana threat of activation.
+As a commander, you have access to cards that let it go unblocked and switch its power and toughness, with a little pump.
+Feel free to nclude this in your defenders/toughness-matters deck.

 Best High-Toughness Creature Payoffs